what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 I don't like any of the answers modern physics is giving me!

-And so I asked the question: What is time and what fundamental unit would I drrive it from?
+And so I asked the question: What is time and what fundamental unit would I derrive it from?
 I don't know yet.

-My instincts (biases?) lead me towards [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) only because I grok it, but maybe the right answer hides in [Von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_entropy) or [Gibbs](https://en.wikipedia.org/wiki/Entropy_(statistical_thermodynamics)#Gibbs_entropy_formula) entropy.
+My instincts (biases?) lead me towards [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) only because I grok it, but maybe the right answer hides in [Von Neumann entropy](https://en.wikipedia.org/wiki/Von_Neumann_entropy).

-I am less interested in [Boltzmann entropy](https://en.wikipedia.org/wiki/Entropy_(arrow_of_time)) because it pre-supposes an 'arrow' of time.
-I am looking for a Tabula rasa/first principles approach.
+I am skeptical of [Gibbs](https://en.wikipedia.org/wiki/Entropy_(statistical_thermodynamics)#Gibbs_entropy_formula)) and [Boltzmann](https://en.wikipedia.org/wiki/Entropy_(arrow_of_time)) entropy because it pre-supposes an 'arrow' of time.

+I am looking for a first principles approach.
+Tabula rasa.
+Maybe assuming that time has an arrow/direction is a mistake?